Sangat21/COMP-182/Lab 1 - Matrix Operations/README.md

  <!-- HTML CODE -->

- Assignment Requirements and Information: <a href="https://www.overleaf.com/read/jrmdfnndcpgs"> Click here </a>
+ Assignment Requirements and Information: <a target="_blank" rel="noopener noreferrer" href="https://www.overleaf.com/read/jrmdfnndcpgs"> Click here </a>

  <ul>
 <li> The usage of for loops is prohibited for this assignment.
 The inclusion of for loops will result in a 23% deduction. </li>